|Not a bad view near Sisters Creek.|

-Then, a cabin cruiser passed the speedboat.
+Then thespeedboat passed a cabin cruiser.
 The dude in the speedboat thought to himself, “Now that guy has it made.
 When he goes out on his boat, he can stay overnight.
 He doesn’t have to worry about being anywhere by dusk.
 If he’s still out when it gets dark, he can just throw his anchor over the side and let the water rock him to sleep.”

 The boater in the cabin cruiser noticed the ultimate waterfront mansion.
 He throttled down to take a good look.
 The house was like something out of a fairy tale.
 Several boats were tied up at the dock, including an oceangoing yacht, a huge speedboat, an incredible fishing boat, and a heavy duty jon-boat.
 The boater thought to himself, “That guy has it all.
 He has a boat for whatever mood he’s in.
 And he doesn’t have to back down a ramp or drive to a marina.
 He just walks out the back door, down to the dock, gets in whichever boat suits him, and goes.
 What I wouldn’t do to have what he has.”

 ---This story is from Chicken Nuggets for the Soul and it's based on something from my life.
 One day, back when I had a small boat, I was at a boat ramp and got into a chat with the owner of a very nice bass boat.
 It had all the bells and whistles.
 I have to admit, I was a bit envious.
 I think the guy might have sensed it.

-"Want to know where I got my best fish of the day today?" he asked.
+"Want to know where I got my best fish of the day today?" he asked me.

 Of course I wanted to know.